Tips for Landscaping a DrivewayFour considerations for selecting landscape plants for near a driveway

 There are other ways cars damage planting.
 When pulling in side-on to the planter, the wheels may be just inches from the pavement edge.
 In this position the door will swing out well into the planting to impact trees and shrubs located there.

-- Set trees back from pavement at least three feet for cars and four feet for trucks to protect it from bumper or door damage.
+- Pro Tip: Set trees back from pavement at least three feet for cars and four feet for trucks to protect it from bumper or door damage.

 Small homesites or a poorly designed driveway with tight turning radii cause part or all of a rear tire of longer vehicles to roll off the edge of paving.
 This not only creates ruts, puddles and brown edges, it mars a clean tire with mud.
 Insist your designer provide generous turning room with a radius at least 17 feet on the inside.
 The same applies on a curved driveway or in association with back-up space.
 To resolve an existing problem, install turf block units that support vehicle weight while allowing grass to grow through a concrete matrix that prevents rut formation.